-68. Except as may otherwise be prescribed, any act required or authorised by this Act to be done by or in respect of a person in connection with the registration of a trademark, or any procedure relating to a registered trademark, may be done by or in respect of an agent authorised by that person in writing.
+- 68. Except as may otherwise be prescribed, any act required or authorised by this Act to be done by or in respect of a person in connection with the registration of a trademark, or any procedure relating to a registered trademark, may be done by or in respect of an agent authorised by that person in writing. - Recognition of agents.